 Woodbury Common Premium Outlets in Orange County's Central Valley are among the stores that will be open on Thanksgiving Day, beginning at 9 a.m. and remaining open until 10 p.m. on Black Friday.
 As you would expect, Black Friday is one of their busiest shopping days, confirms Stephanie Johnson, Regional Vice President of Marketing – East Region at Simon Property Group.

 But busy doesn’t have to mean torturous.
-The Outlets’ multimillion-dollar, three-year renovation, which was completed in May, will certainly help make the shopping experience more enjoyable.
-“Shoppers will see new landscaping, walkways, signage and outdoor seating,” says Johnson.
-The all-new 1,000-seat Market Hall dining destination also has a TV lounge and plenty of outlets for charging your devices.
-Other enhancements include free Wi-Fi across the entire property and a smart parking garage indicating to shoppers where spaces are available.
-As far as food, there have been 14 new eateries added over the course of the renovation, including fan favorites Shake Shack and Magnolia Bakery, plus Le Pain Quotidien, a Belgian-based bakery-restaurant serving organic and local ingredients.
+The Outlet's 1,000-seat Market Hall dining destination has a TV lounge and plenty of outlets for charging your devices.
+Other perks include free Wi-Fi across the entire property and a smart parking garage indicating to shoppers where spaces are available.
+As far as food, choose from eateries including fan favorites Shake Shack and Magnolia Bakery, plus Le Pain Quotidien, a Belgian-based bakery-restaurant serving organic and local ingredients.

-In addition, kids can scramble around the renovated playground in the Saratoga area, and adults can grab a drink at the new Black Dirt Bourbon Barn, which carries products from Warwick Valley Winery & Distillery.
+In addition, kids can scramble around a playground in the Saratoga area, and adults can grab a drink at Black Dirt Bourbon Barn, which carries products from Warwick Valley Winery & Distillery.
 Tired feet can get a break by hopping on the trolley that operates on the outlets’ interior roads on the weekends.